 About the Andy Hill Cancer Research Endowment

 The Andy Hill Cancer Research Endowment (CARE) Fund was authorized by Senate Bill 6096 and signed into law by Governor Inslee in 2015.
-The law [RCW Chapter 43.348] enables the State to provide a 10-year, up to $10 million per year state match to fund cancer research in Washington State.
+The law (RCW Chapter 43.348) enables the State to appropriate a state match of up to $10 million annually to fund cancer research in Washington State.

 The fund is built on a public-private partnership model, and incentivizes additional investment by requiring private or other nonstate resources to match public funds.
 The fund’s objectives as enumerated by the Revised Code of Washington are to: